bluescan/tacent/README.md

 ![Unit Tests](https://github.com/bluescan/tacent/workflows/Unit%20Tests/badge.svg)

 # Tacent
 Tacent is collection of C++ source files designed to be the basis for a game engine or other interactive project.
-Tacent is being released under the permissive MIT-style ISC licence.
+It is released under the permissive MIT-style ISC licence.
 Originally the code was the backbone of the Tactile 3D project.

-Tacent is compiled with the MSVC compiler on windows and Clang or GCC on Linux.
-Some (selective) improvements to take advantage of C++17 features are being made.
+Selective improvements to take advantage of C++17 features have been made.
 Modern CMake (target-based) is used to generate the build files.
 Generators for makefiles, ninja, NMake, and Visual Studio solutions have been tested.

 __Browse the Source__

-Older versions cpp files can be browsed online using Woboq, a Clang-based tool that marks-up C++ to web-ready HTML.
-Woboq is being run on Windows 10 using the new Linux Subsystem.
-The source being browsed is out-of-date, but can bu useful for quick references / code-snips.
-Perhaps eventually a GitHub action can be made for it... right now the Woboq stuff is out of date.
+The source files can be browsed using Woboq -- a Clang-based tool that marks-up C++ to web-ready HTML.
+This tool is being used under the ShareAlike Licence.

 [Browse the source here.](http://upperboundsinteractive.com/Tacent/Modules/index.html)